openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 OpenFL 9 and later

-The CapabilitiesExplorer example demonstrates how you can use the flash.system.Capabilities class to determine which features the user’s version of the Flash runtime supports.
+The CapabilitiesExplorer example demonstrates how you can use the openfl.system.Capabilities class to determine which features the user’s version of the Flash runtime supports.
 This example teaches the following techniques:

 • Detecting which capabilities the user’s version of the Flash runtime supports using the Capabilities class